kushalsrinivas/smart-kshama-dashboard/README.md

 ## Learn More

-To learn more about the [T3 Stack](https://create.t3.gg/), take a look at the following resources:
+To learn more about Smart Donna, you have to experience it.

 - [Documentation](https://create.t3.gg/)
 - [Learn the T3 Stack](https://create.t3.gg/en/faq#what-learning-resources-are-currently-available) — Check out these awesome tutorials